 3. Income and expenses received as a result of emergency situations at the enterprise (natural disasters, fires, accidents).

-Get 267 1C video lessons for free:
+Get 267 video lessons on 1C for free:

 3. Covering losses incurred in previous periods of activity.

-The procedure for calculating income tax
+Procedure for calculating income tax

 2. Adjustment of accounting profit in accordance with tax accounting data.

-Calculation of tax on accounting profit (loss) or as it is also called conditional income (loss) is carried out according to the formula:
+The calculation of tax on accounting profit (loss) or as it is also called conditional income (loss) is carried out according to the formula:

 It should be noted that the amount of taxable profit is not reduced by the amount of accrued tax in accounting.